-The anime adaption of the Haruhi Suzumiya light novels, gets its title from the first novel, The Melancholy Of Haruhi Suzumiya, however, the show adapts from 5 different books, each one with a different title.
+The anime adaption of the Haruhi Suzumiya light novels gets its title from the first novel, The Melancholy of Haruhi Suzumiya; however, the show adapts from five different books, each one with a different title.
 Currently it has adapted the first three books plus some short stories of the fifth and sixth novels.

 Averted by The Movie based on the fourth novel, since it's named after the book.